 Currensea's travel debit card is a unique new travel currency solution – a travel money card which is an extension of your existing high street bank account.
 You don’t need to open a new account, and there’s no hassle with topping up, pre-paying or transferring money.
 Our travel debit card can be used anywhere in the world where Mastercard is accepted.

-You simply spend abroad with your Currensea card, as you’d spend with your regular debit card.
+You simply spend abroad with your Currensea travel debit card, as you’d spend with your regular debit card.
 The experience is the same – except you save on average 85% compared to regular bank charges, depending on who you bank with.

 When you use your UK debit card abroad for your holiday money, you incur a number of charges.
 Using your card abroad typically attracts non-sterling transaction fees, foreign currency purchase fees, and fees for cash withdrawals.

 Currensea applies a flat mark up of 0.50% above either interbank exchange rates or Mastercard exchange rates.
 It’s so simple and transparent – and you have no nasty surprises on your bank statement when you return.

 There are many holiday money options available these days, which offer different benefits including travel money cards, prepaid euro cards and other prepaid travel cards.
 It can be tricky to understand the difference between card solutions.